This article is now outdated, so we suggest checking out this more recent article: How to Use Your Smartphone as a Webcam for Your Computer.

 If you need to make a few Skype calls or want to start a Hangout on Google Plus, but don’t have the necessary equipment at hand, don’t run off to the hardware store just yet!
 If you have an Android smartphone with camera, you can simply use your phone instead.
 Given, the framerate will not be on par with a decent store-bought webcam, but it’s more than good enough for a sporadic video chat.

 The tool we’re going to use is called SmartCam.
-The application is twofold; to use it you’ll need to install both the Android client and the desktop client.
+The application is twofold; to use it you’ll need to install both the Android client [No Longer Available] and the desktop client.
 This desktop client is available for Windows and Linux computers.
 In this article we’re going to focus on Windows, but the process is similar if you’re using Linux.

 Make sure you’ve installed both applications before continuing to the next step.